ailinzi/xianlinzi/Pooling-FAQ.md

 raffling - What's the max cooldown pools can set?
 Anything close over over an hour effectively completely disincentivizes farmers from switch as they'd be missing out on shares

+raffling - Can I get a confirmation that during the cooldown period, the pool that was left can still claim rewards?
+Aka we don't need an XL VM just to scan the blockchain asap for unclaimed rewards with minimal latency? 😄

 xch_pool - that's why I am eager to get an answer to my question: is there a way to actively detect users breaking the smart contract with the pool (leaving the pool)